nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 section: Getting Started
 ---

-The `events` module provides us the EventEmitter class, which is key to working with events in Node.
+The `events` module provides us the EventEmitter class, which is key to working with events in Node.js.

 ```js
 const EventEmitter = require('events')